annargrs/ldt/README.rst

    The current implementation queries online resources, so a large experiment will take time.
 Stay tuned, we're working on making it faster.
-   The distribution analysis is currently provided for embeddings trained on our `pre-processed Wikipedia dump <http://ldtoolkit.space/task_data/>`_, which is also available in dependency-parsed version.
+   The distribution analysis is currently provided only for embeddings trained on    our `pre-processed Wikipedia dump <http://ldtoolkit.space/task_data/>`_, which is also available in dependency-parsed version.
+   Functionality for computing distriburional information from any other corpora is coming.

 -----------------------------------------
 LDT for detecting relations in word pairs